Current promotion on our first departure morning Bosphorus cruise.

 Relax and take your time while having a well-maintained and crewed motor-yacht to yourselves.
 Cruise in comfort and style in a relaxing environment to explore the best of this picturesque riviera by day or illuminated by night.
 Admire a magnificent Istanbul sunset, passing vessels of all shapes and sizes: sailing, fishing and ferry boats, tankers and ships.
 Enjoy an unbeatable morning, evening or afternoon Bosphorus day trip, a romantic dinner cruise on the Bosphorus for two, celebrate a family occasion, birthday party, business dinner or wedding anniversary, or throw a private party for a small group of friends.
 The list goes on.

-In any Istanbul tour, it is essential to include a Bosphorus cruise, for the Bosphorus and its shores are by far the most beautiful part of Istanbul, a “garland of waters” bounding and dividing the city and offering incomparable views, nature, geography, history and sightseeing.
+In any Istanbul tour, it is essential to include a city boat cruise, for the Bosphorus and its shores are by far the most beautiful part of Istanbul, a “garland of waters” bounding and dividing the city and offering incomparable views, nature, geography, history and sightseeing.
+There are many types of tours possible depending on your budget and preferences from the basic turyol and sehir hatlari ferries to our own private yacht tours.

 The Bosphorus has been described in many beautiful ways throughout history by poets, travellers, royals and diplomats.
 Here’s a few of them: